 Sometimes, we have data in Excel Tables, and each time we look for any value or items, we have to go to a certain worksheet.
 Excel reference Table in another sheet is a handy way to deal with existing data in another worksheet.
 Excel features such as Structured References, Insert Link, and HYPERLINK function can reference Tables from another sheet.

-Let’s say we have Sale data for March’22 of three different cities; New York, Boston, and Los Angeles in Table format.
-These three Sale data are identical in orientation, so we show only one sale data as a dataset.
+Let’s say we have Sale data for March’22 of three different cities, New York, Boston, and Los Angeles, in Table format.
+These three Sales data are identical in orientation, so we show only one sales data as a dataset.

 In this article, we use Structured References, Insert Link, and HYPERLINK function to Excel reference Table in another sheet.

-3 Ways to Provide Table Reference in Another Sheet in Excel
+Provide Table Reference in Another Sheet in Excel: 3 Ways

 Before performing any methods, it’s convenient if we assign specific names to our Tables.
 As a result, we can simply type their names while referencing them.

 🔄 Select the entire table or place the cursor in any cell.
 Excel displays the Table Design tab instantly.